 3 day trips don’t leave too much time for fishing since you’re only on the river one night.
 Any trip 6 days or longer will provide more opportunities to throw out your line.

 Guests 15 years of age or older must have a fishing license.
 You can purchase one online through Arizona Game and Fish.

 There are native and endangered species that you need to watch out for, primarily the Humpback Chub and the Razorback Suckers.
 If you do catch these fish, be sure to release them as the National Park Service is attempting to bring these fish populations back.
 Anything else you might catch is yours to clean and eat.
 Check with the guides to see if they are able to cook your fish before you keep it.

 Please note that you can’t fish from the boats.
 Fishing is typically done from shore at camp in the mornings and evenings.
 Try to pack only essential tackle needs as storage is limited on the rafts.
 We also ask that you don’t bring live bait as it’s difficult to store.

 Most any fishing pole (fly rod or spinning rod) will work, as long as it is collapsible.
 Rod storage tubes are very helpful.

-Please limit yourself to essential tackle needs.
-The best lures have been large, fluorescent orange z-rays, small daredevils with a spot of orange or bright red, and different colored worms.
-Corn, imitation salmon eggs, cheese, etc. are allowed.
+For rod and reel: The best lures have been large, fluorescent orange z-rays, small daredevils with a spot of orange or bright red, and different colored worms.
+Corn, imitation salmon eggs, cheese, etc. are allowed and have been successful in relatively clear water.
 We’ve also been told that an assortment of KastMaster and Panther Martin spinners with lots of gold and silver can be good.